Ali-Bokhari/Costco-app/README.md

 Put items in the shopping list and it will populate on the map.

+View the app on a mobile device or set browser developer settings to mobile view.

 ### Install with `npm install`
 ### Run with `npm start`